 And, unfortunately, that’s it.
 All the options are listed on the Greggs Gluten-Free checklist.

 Do check in regularly though as Greggs does shake up their menu now and again so you might find some surprises – for the same reason though it’s also a good idea to check the Greggs Allergy Information just to make sure they haven’t changed formulation or supplier of anything on the menu.

 Again, if you’re just giving up gluten because you think it might lead to bloating or other issues, this probably isn’t going to worry you too much as a crumb from a Steak Bake is unlikely to make you sick, but, if you have coeliac disease you might be more concerned about shopping in Greggs where there is a lot of other gluten-containing foods in the vicinity.

 I hear you.

-However, they don’t have a GF Accredited badge from Coeliac UK – and while that doesn’t mean they’re not careful (or that those who do have a badge can’t occasionally make mistakes), is is an extra safety check.
+However, they don’t have a GF Accredited badge from Coeliac UK – and while that doesn’t mean they’re not careful (or that those who do have a badge can’t occasionally make mistakes), it is an extra safety check.

-On top of this, in store, you may see signs that say while they do their best to control cross contamination associated with any allergy, it can’t be guaranteed.
+On top of this, in-store, you may see signs that say while they do their best to control cross-contamination associated with any allergy, it can’t be guaranteed.

-And, when people ask the Greggs social media team about gluten-free options the team are careful to answer that something is ‘gluten-free by recipe’ or ‘free from gluten by ingredient’ which does shed a bit of an element of doubt.
+And, when people ask the Greggs social media team about gluten-free options the team is careful to answer that something is ‘gluten-free by recipe’ or ‘free from gluten by ingredient’ which does shed a bit of an element of doubt.